CarmJos/BukkitJSONSerializer/README.md

 BukkitJSONSerializer serializer = BukkitJSONSerializer.get();
 ```

-Then, we cloud use `serializeToJSON(ConfigurationSerializable)` to serialize a object to JSON.
+Then, we could use `serializeToJSON(ConfigurationSerializable)` to serialize a object to JSON.

 ```jave
 Location location = new Location(Bukkit.getWorlds().get(0), -100.5, 100, 105.5);